a-e-tsvetkov/suka/Main.md

                 .andThen(serviceC::store);
 ```

-*NOTE*: you have to specify proper appender (now I miss implicit parameters from Scala).
+*NOTE*: Unfortunately there is no implicit parameters like in Scala, so we have to pass appeneder explicitly.

 #### If you in hurry you can multitask